snap-one/docs-driverworks-api/source/includes/38_zigbee/_2-UpdatingDeviceFirmware.md

 ## Updating Zigbee Device firmware Using DriverWorks

+_Note: The following is applicable to operating systems 3.3.1 and earlier._

 The ability to use DriverWorks drivers to update firmware on ZigBee devices has been implemented using two features:

 1. Support of encoded BLOB data (firmware) within the driver file